 Grève de Lecq - This is a popular beach for local families, it’s easy to get to with good parking nearby and the sand is a striking golden colour and great for building sandcastles.
 The cafés on the pier here are legendary (we take our food seriously in Jersey).
 The island is only nine miles by five but believe it or not there’s a café, pub or restaurant for every day of the year.

 Beauport - A sunseeker's paradise tucked away on the south coast of the island.
 It’s best accessed by kayak or boat but as with many of Jersey’s hidden treasures, the climb down can be fun as well.
 Jersey is the warmest place in the British Isles so we enjoy an enviable outdoor lifestyle and even in the winter months this bay has its fair share of visitors enjoying the coastal path.

 Portelet Bay - Peaceful and picturesque with soft golden sand, this is where it all started for me.
 When we first moved to Jersey we had a guest house here called The Penguin and lived onsite in a little wooden chalet.
 So I grew up on this extraordinarily beautiful beach.
 Depending on the tide, walking or swimming out to Janvrin’s Tomb in the middle of the bay is an absolute must.

 Please note that, while most beaches in Jersey offer safe swimming, bathing can be dangerous in some locations.
 From mid-May to the end of September St Ouen's Bay, St Brelade’s Bay and Plémont are patrolled by lifeguards.
-Patrolled areas, which are safe for swimming, are indicated with red and yellow flags, but please be aware that these may be moved during the day depending on the tide.
+Patrolled areas, which are safe for swimming, are indicated with red and yellow flags, but be aware that these may be moved during the day depending on the state of the tide.